Daethyra/transimage/README.md

     convert_image(input_path, output_path, output_format)
 ```

-This allows you to integrate Formaverter's functionality into your own Python scripts or larger projects, giving you more control over the conversion process.

-## Dependencies
-- Pillow >= 11.0.0

-## Development
-To set up the development environment:

-1. Clone the repository
-2. Install PDM if you haven't already: `pip install pdm`
-3. Install dependencies: `pdm install`
-4. Run tests: ex. `python -m unittest .\tests\test_image_converter.py`

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the GNU Affero General Public License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Author
-Daethyra <109057945+Daethyra@users.noreply.github.com>

 ## Version
-2.0.0
+3.0.0